Erica Campbell: Music career

 In early April 2018, Erica and her husband Warryn Campbell are to star in their own reality show on TV One.
 The show will highlight Erica going back in the studio to record her new album.
 Also in 2018, Erica and her husband released a music video titled, "All of My Life".

+On September 23, 2022, Erica released “Positive” and she released “Feel Alright (Blessed)” on January 13, 2023, from her second album I Love You, which was released later that year.

 Personal life

-She is married to Warryn Campbell, with whom she resides in Los Angeles, together with their three children, Krista Nicole (born 2004), Warryn III (born 2010), and Zaya Monique (born 2012).
+She is married to Warryn Campbell, with whom she resides in Los Angeles, together with their three children.

-Campbell is an honorary member of Alpha Kappa Alpha Sorority, Inc.; she was initiated on January 15, 2023.
+Campbell is an honorary member of Alpha Kappa Alpha, having been initiated on January 15, 2023.